-Not to be confused with a full Moon, a “new” Moon is usually impossible to see because it is drowned out by the Sun’s bright light during the day.
+Not to be confused with a full Moon, a new Moon is usually impossible to see because it is drowned out by the Sun’s bright light during the day.
 (However there are some exceptions.)
 Learn all about this unique lunar phase and why it’s an ideal time for stargazing!
-Plan your next star adventure using our calendars below.
+Plan your next star adventure for the next new Moon using our two calendars.
+Jump to New Moon 2023.

 What Is A New Moon?

-A new Moon occurs when the Moon comes between the Earth and Sun (about once a month).
+A new Moon occurs when it comes between the Earth and Sun (about once a month).
 If these celestial bodies are perfectly aligned, a solar eclipse takes place.

 Related: Learn about eclipses